Pete La Roca

 In 1968, with the market for acoustic jazz in decline, Sims decided to enroll in law school.
 By this time he was already earning most of his income by driving a taxi cab in New York City, a job he held for five years during the 1960s.
 Sims became a lawyer in the early 1970s, and was still practicing at the time of a 1997 radio interview with WNYC's Steve Sullivan.
-When his second album as leader, Turkish Women at the Bath, was released under Chick Corea's name without his consent, Sims filed and argued a lawsuit against Douglas Records, and the erroneously-labeled records were recalled.
+When his album Turkish Women at the Bath was re-released on Muse Records as "Bliss" in 1973 under Chick Corea's name (without Sims' consent), Sims filed a lawsuit and served as his own legal counsel.
+Sims won his suit, and the erroneously-labeled records were recalled.

 He returned to jazz part-time in 1979, and recorded one new album as a leader, Swing Time (Blue Note, 1997).

-He died in New York of lung cancer at the age of 74.
+Sims died in 2012 in New York of lung cancer, at the age of 74.